pce-uw-jscript400/w5-authentication-authorization/readme.md

   _NOTE: We will not go into this too deeply for the sake of brevity, however this is a really interesting topic!
 I would encourage you to look into this more on your own, if you're interested._

-* **Your Answer:** Salt Round is the complexity of the mathematical equation that creates the has from your password.
+* **Your Answer:** Salt Round increases the complexity of the mathematical equation that creates the hash from your password.
 The more complex the longer the equation takes to encrypt the password.

 ---